AmosDinh/Fitbit_SleepData_Analysis/README.md

 ### For potential viewers of the repository:
 - The project is not finished yet
+- It was created as source for my "presentational skills" talk in university
 - It is not a "serious" project, but I rather wanted to see which connections I could find in my sleepdata
 - analysis2.ipynb is a "run-on" file 😅